 The New York State Commissioner’s Regulations for Educational Facilities require all public school districts and board of cooperative educational services (BOCES) to complete a BCS for occupied public school buildings every five years.
 An overview of our BCS can be found at the link below.

 The BCS identified more than $55 million in needed improvements.
-Based on the BCS findings and for the past two years, the district has begun the process of prioritizing repairs throughout the district, in addition to addressing the science classrooms and auditoriums in both the middle and high school as well as the track and field at the high school.
-To ensure any proposed project does not raise new taxes, we are working with a budget of $18,500,000.
+Based on the BCS findings and for the past two years, the district began the process of prioritizing repairs throughout the district, in addition to addressing security at all five schools, the science classrooms and auditoriums in both the middle and high school, and the track and field at the high school.
+To ensure any capital project does not raise new taxes, we are working with a budget of $18,500,000.
 This is due to debt that the district will retire in the next 10 years.